-Even if you experience no signs or symptoms of eye or vision problems, it is important to have regular comprehensive eye exams, particularly if you are at risk of eye disease or if you have chronic conditions such as diabetes or high blood pressure.
+Even if you experience no signs or symptoms of eye or vision problems, it is important to have regular comprehensive eye exams at your Kirkland optometrist, particularly if you are at risk of eye disease or if you have chronic conditions such as diabetes or high blood pressure.
 Early detection and treatment could save your eyesight.

 Helpful and time saving tips before your eye appointment:

 1. Bring your Insurance Card.
 Some procedures are payable based on medical necessity and some are covered with vision insurance.
 Our receptionist will request a copy of your cards upon arrival.
 See a list of insurances we accept.

 2. If you have private insurance, it is a good idea to contact your provider prior to your appointment to check the dollar amount or percentage of your coverage, and the time of your last claim.
 Are you eligible to claim?

 3. If you are a new patient and wear contact lenses, bring in the contact lens packaging or boxes with contact lens brand, power and base curve (BC).
 If you ran out and do not know your power, call your previous office and ask them to fax/email it to us.

 4. Bring old or current glasses in with you.